fbpx

 Who can benefit from ABA therapy?

-ABA therapy helps children with autism improve social interactions, learn new skills, and maintain positive behaviors.
+ABA therapy helps children with autism improve social interactions and learn new skills and adaptive behaviors.

 How does ABA therapy work?